MatthieuHernandez/StraightforwardNeuralNetwork/examples/daily_min_temperatures.md

 ## Neural network

 This is the test with the neural network architecture used to obtain up to **1.42** mean absolute error on this dataset.
-_To reach this accuracy you may need more tetative and more learning time._
+_To reach this accuracy you may need more attempts and more learning time._

 ```cpp